Web Accessibility in California - Assembly Bill 434

 What is web accessibility and why is it important?

-Web accessibility ensures that everyone, including people with various disabilities, can use websites effectively.
+Web accessibility means that everyone, including people with various disabilities, can use websites effectively.
 It is vital because it provides equal access to information and functionality, aligning with principles like the WCAG guidelines and laws such as the Americans with Disabilities Act (ADA).

 What is California’s Assembly Bill 434 (AB 434)?

-AB 434 is California’s Web Accessibility Law, ensuring that state-operated websites and web applications are accessible to individuals with disabilities.
+AB 434 is California’s Web Accessibility Law, mandating that state-operated websites and web applications are accessible to individuals with disabilities.
 Signed into law in 2017 and effective from July 1, 2019, it aligns with federal ADA and Section 508 requirements, mandating that state agencies and entities meet WCAG 2.0 Level AA standards.

 Who needs to comply with AB 434?